mlvlab/DDMI/README.md

 For arbitrary-resolution 2D image generation with consistent content, you only have to change `test_resolution`  of config files with a fixed seed.

 # Checkpoints
-Checkpoints for pre-trained model will be released soon.
+Checkpoints for the pre-trained models can be downloaded from [here](https://drive.google.com/drive/folders/1G72NGIU1f4TgV5Jq6TCuZHqrqfpBXVaM?usp=sharing).
+Download the checkpoint in `./results` folder and change the `pretrained` of config file to `True` for evaluation.

 # Acknowledgement
 This repo is built upon [ADM](https://github.com/openai/guided-diffusion), [latent-diffusion](https://github.com/CompVis/latent-diffusion), and [PVDM](https://github.com/sihyun-yu/PVDM).